 I'm so proud of how far I've come.
 Looking back over how much I've learned over three years, how my confidence has grown over those three years, it's astounding.

 I'm just entering into my final year of my degree now and the knowledge I've built up, as I said, I still learn every day, but I can feel the knowledge and my confidence progressing within this career and within this industry.
 I'm really proud to progress and move forward in it.

 Re-watch or catch up on a recent webinar that showcased our range of Level 7 Degree Apprenticeships, that typically require you to study one day a week.

 Learn skills in high demand

 Degree apprenticeships take 1–5 years to complete, depending on the course you take.
 You'll typically go to university 1 day a week for around 30 weeks every year.
-On the weeks you don't go to university, you'll still spend 20% of your time learning away from your normal working environment.
+On the weeks you don't go to university, you'll spend a minimum of 6 hours per week studying outside of work.

-The Government's Office for Students website provides information and guidance about degree apprenticeships for students, potential apprentices and employers.
+The Government's Office for Students website provides further guidance on degree apprentices for students, potential apprentices and employers.